GerritCodeReview/homepage/pages/design-docs/ci-reboot/solution-ci-results-tab.md

 other means such as iframes and external links.
 Note that it is also possible to avoid making direct HTTP calls to other systems from the data provider plugin.
 Instead the data provider could make calls to its backend plugin code and make calls to the CI system from the backend.
-Even storing the CI data withing Gerrit by a plugin would be an option.
+Even storing the CI data within Gerrit by a plugin would be an option.

 ## <a id="ext"> Extensibility